HelikarLab/ccNetViz/README.md

 [HeilikarLab]: https://github.com/HelikarLab/ccNetViz

+### Commands to set up a Local Server

+1. Run "$ npm i http-server -g" to install the module "http-server" locally.
+    (make sure administrative privileges are set properly )
+2. Run "$ npm run start" in the root directory.

 Notes:
 * If the file tree does not get updated, there might be issues with the files you are trying to update.